 Myriad myRisk® Hereditary Cancer

-Myriad myRisk® Hereditary Cancer panel can help you and your physician determine your cancer risk for eight primary cancers:
+The Myriad myRisk® Hereditary Cancer test can help you and your physician determine your cancer risk for eight hereditary cancers:

 *Any discussion of medical management options is for general informational purposes only and does not constitute a recommendation.
 While genetic testing and medical society guidelines provide important and useful information, all medical management decisions should be made based on consultation between each patient and his or her healthcare professional.